yambo-code/yambopy/docs/source/tutorial.rst

 **3. BSE**

-Once the dielectric function is calculated its time to collect the data in one folder and do the last step of the calculation: generate the BSE Hamiltonian, diagonalize it and calculate the absorption.
+Once the dielectric function is calculated, it is time to collect the data in one folder and do the last step of the calculation: generate the BSE Hamiltonian, diagonalize it and calculate the absorption.